-These golden brown salmon patties can be made with canned or fresh salmon.
+These golden brown Salmon Patties can be made with canned or fresh salmon.
 Packed with fresh vegetables and herbs, these tasty salmon cakes work for an easy dinner, tasty appetizer, or even burger.
-Jump to Recipe

 Maybe you’ve been wondering how to use those cans of salmon that have been patiently sitting in the pantry for months, maybe you made baked salmon last night and aren’t sure what to do with the leftovers.
 Whichever the case, this is the recipe for you.
 These salmon cakes are so so good!

 These Salmon Patties are incredibly easy to make and come together from start to finish in under 15 minutes.
 I’ve used them in a variety of ways, from a quick snack to the main course at a family gathering.
 This recipe is made with wholesome ingredients and produces results that are seriously delicious.
 They also taste great when made with white fish or tuna, like these Fish Cakes.

 You can prep a big batch at once for your family to snack on over the next few days, use them to top a salad for lunch, or pair them alongside rice and veggies for a healthy dinner idea.
 They are also delicious in a salmon rice bowl.

 No matter how you choose to enjoy this dish, one thing is for sure—you’re going to love it.
 I feel like I should warn you… these patties tend to go quick!

 One of the best parts about this dish is that you probably already have most of the ingredients at home.
 The key ingredients you will need for this dish include:

 - Salmon: Canned salmon is the easiest to use for this recipe, but cooked flaked salmon works great as well.
 If cooking fresh salmon at home, this Pan Seared Salmon works great.
 You can also swap in canned tuna.